hungovercoders-blog/datagriff/docs/_posts/2023-09-30-ai-architecture-pt1/2023-09-30-ai-architecture-pt1.md

 ![Chatgpt Third Attempt]({{ site.baseurl }}/assets/2023-09-30-ai-architecture-pt1/chatgpt-third-attempt.PNG)

 Bingo.
 We've got the JSON format we want and only the JSON schema we want returned.
-You'll notice that ChatGPT has returned slightly different variations each time in the actual values too, this is why at the moment this whole exercise will be for boilerplate ideas and it will be up to you to refine you architecture.
+You'll notice that ChatGPT has returned slightly different variations each time in the actual values too, this is why at the moment this whole exercise will be for boilerplate ideas and it will be up to you to refine the architecture.
 Still its great to get some ideas quickly!

 ## Generate ChatGPT API Key